 We had previously tried other Disney Resort Character Dining and were pleasantly surprised.
 The Storybook Dining at Disney’s Wilderness Lodge with Snow White, the Seven Dwarves, and the Evil Queen was absolutely amazing.
 As such we thought we’d give the famous Chef Mickey character dining experience a try.
 Here’s what you should know before you go.

 Offering a 1980s feel in line with Disney’s Contemporary Resort theme, Chef Mickey’s offers separate dining areas, some of which allow views of the monorail above.
 There is a children’s area, a section with a view, and other random nooks and crannies for tables.
 This restaurant is located right next to Contempo Cafe and has an open layout so that you can see into the restaurant from other areas of the resort.

-Located at Disney’s Contemporary Resort, you would need to leave the parks to visit Chef Mickey’s.
+Located at Disney’s Contemporary Resort, you need to leave the parks to visit Chef Mickey’s.
 And depending on your Disney vacation style, this could be a good or a bad thing.
-Frankly, we love leaving the parks, and since the Disney Resort Restaurants are some of the best Disney restaurants on Walt Disney World property, we usually welcome the opportunity to get away from the crowds and see something new.
-This restaurant is at Disney’s Contemporary Resort, which also houses the Monorail track, and offers a convenient way to get to this resort.
+Frankly, we love leaving the parks, to get away from the crowds.
+And since the Disney Resort Restaurants are some of the best Disney restaurants on Walt Disney World property, we usually welcome the opportunity to see something new.
+This restaurant is at Disney’s Contemporary Resort, which also houses the Monorail track as one of Disney’s Monorail Resorts, and offers a convenient way to get to this resort.